jsoref/ceph/doc/releases/luminous.rst

     metadata.
 New APIs that allow control of custom metadata fields were also added.
   * RGW now supports *dynamic bucket index sharding*.
-This has to be enabled via the `rgw dyamic resharding` configurable.
+This has to be enabled via the `rgw dynamic resharding` configurable.
 As the number of objects in a bucket grows, RGW will automatically reshard the bucket index in response.
     No user intervention or bucket size capacity planning is required.
   * RGW introduces *server side encryption* of uploaded objects with